 Oxycodone and aspirin tablets are contraindicated in patients with known or suspected gastrointestinal obstruction, including paralytic ileus.

 The oxycodone in oxycodone and aspirin tablets may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in other clinical settings associated with seizures.
-Monitor patients with a history of seizure disorders for worsened seizure control during oxycodone and aspirin tablets therapy.
+Regularly evaluate patients with a history of seizure disorders for worsened seizure control during oxycodone and aspirin tablets therapy.

 Do not abruptly discontinue oxycodone and aspirin tablets in a patient physically dependent on opioids.
 When discontinuing oxycodone and aspirin tablets, in a physically dependent patient, gradually taper the dosage.
 Rapid tapering of oxycodone and aspirin in a patient physically dependent on opioids may lead to a withdrawal syndrome and return of pain (see DOSAGE AND ADMINISTRATION, DRUG ABUSE AND DEPENDENCE).

 Additionally, avoid the use of mixed agonist/antagonist (i.e., pentazocine, nalbuphine, and butorphanol) or partial agonist (buprenorphine) analgesics in patients who have received or are receiving a course of therapy with a full opioid agonist analgesic, including oxycodone and aspirin tablets.
-In these patients, mixed agonist/antagonist and partial agonist analgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms. (see PRECAUTIONS/ Drug Interactions).
+In these patients, mixed agonist/antagonist and partial agonist analgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms. (see PRECAUTIONS; Drug Interactions).

 Oxycodone and aspirin tablets are contraindicated in patients with known hypersensitivity to oxycodone or aspirin, and in any situation where opioids or aspirin are contraindicated.